-- > Working effectively with people with lived experience; and/or - > Working with stroke researchers.
-More information is available on EnableMe.
+- > Working effectively with people with lived experience; and/or - Working with stroke researchers.
+More information is available on EnableMe. - > See section 6 for eligibility criteria that applies across all schemes.

-6. Eligibility Criteria in all grant schemes
+6. General Eligibility Criteria (all schemes)

 The following conditions apply in addition to specific eligibility criteria for each grant scheme.
 This should be considered foundational (but not exhaustive) criteria.